Cognigy/Documentation/docs/en/docs/ai/endpoints/cognigy-vg.md

 ### Call Failover

 The Call Failover section is intended to handle runtime errors that occur on the Cognigy.AI side during the execution of a Flow.

+!!! info "Feature availability"
+    - If you use a SaaS Cognigy installation, contact the support team to activate this feature.
+    - If you use an On-Premise Cognigy installation, activate this feature by adding `FEATURE_ENABLE_ENDPOINT_CALL_FAILOVER` in `values.yaml`.

 | Parameter                   | Type          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       | Transfer Type |
 |-----------------------------|---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|